Q: Why did you decide to undertake the ACICIS program?

 Q: How will your proficiency in Indonesian Language gained through the Flexible Language Immersion Program influence your future career or study?

 As communication is of utmost importance in any field of study or career, I see FLIP as an opportunity to enhance my fluency in cross-cultural communication.
 Understanding and/or actively learning language shows utmost respect towards people and communities you are working, living, or studying alongside and with.

 Q: How different is in-country Indonesian language learning to your previous experiences in an Australian classroom environment?

 Before living in Indonesia, I didn’t have any experience learning Indonesian language.
 However I can imagine the difference lies in the practical experience you encounter the moment you step out of the classroom in Indonesia.

 Q: What do you like to do in your spare time in Yogyakarta?

 Aside from practising my shabby Javanese and being laughed at (in Javanese) by my neighbour, I thoroughly enjoy delving into the culinary delights and disco parties that Jogja has to offer.

 Q: Are you undertaking an internship or volunteering while in Indonesia?

-Not yet, however am keeping a close interest in the events and networks that NGOs in the area have to offer.
+No, however am keeping a close interest in the events and networks and NGOs in the area have to offer.
 Including Project Child, Forest Peoples Programme, Rifka Annisa, and AIYA.

 Q: Favourite Indonesian food/ Favourite place to eat: